The Case of the Bloody Iris: Plot

 Andrea invites Jennifer to his house, where he proclaims his love for her.
 The next day, Marilyn is stabbed in a crowd outside the high-rise by the killer.
 She manages to grab Andrea, who was waiting for a taxi nearby, before collapsing and dying.
 Frightened by the blood, he flees the scene and is chased by Renzi, but evades capture.
 Despite Enci’s suspicions, Jennifer is sure he is innocent of the murders.

 She returns to the building and hears Mrs. Moss talking with the male voice again.
-She breaks into the neighboring apartment and is attacked by Mrs. Moss' son David, who is deformed.
-Mrs. Moss returns and yells at her before kicking her out.
+She breaks into the neighboring apartment and is attacked by Mrs. Moss' son David, who is deformed and lives in a hidden room.
+Mrs. Moss arrives and kicks her out.
 Jennifer calls the police, but Mrs. Moss has hidden David when they arrive and claims she lives alone.

-Jennifer receives a call from Andrea, who asks her to meet him in a junkyard outside of town.
+Jennifer receives a call from Andrea, asking to meet him in a junkyard outside of town.
 She goes there, but Andrea is scared off by Renzi, who followed her.
 Jennifer goes back to the apartment, runs into Sheila, and the two board the elevator together.
 However, it goes down to the basement by itself.
 They exit and explore the room before Sheila is burned to death by a jet of hot steam from a boiler sabotaged by the killer.

 Jennifer hides as someone stalks her through the basement.
 Andrea reveals himself and claims his innocence, but she doesn’t believe his words.
 The police arrive and chase him, but he escapes.
 Meanwhile, Mrs. Moss finds David missing from his room.
 Professor Issacs is distraught over his daughter’s death and plays the violin in mourning.

-Jennifer decides to leave the apartment once and for all.
+Jennifer decides to leave the building once and for all.
 While packing her bags, she is attacked by the killer again.
-She goes to Professor Issacs for help, only to find David’s dead body in a chair.
+She goes to Professor Issacs' apartment for help, only to find David’s corpse in a chair.
 The killer unlocks the door and takes off his mask, revealing himself as the Professor.
-Unable to cope with Sheila’s lesbianism, he blamed her sexuality on the other women in the building and murdered them for revenge.
-His disguise was inspired by David, who was under the mask in all the non-lethal appearances as a peeping tom on the building's women.
-He accidentally killed his daughter with the steam, thinking he was aiming at Jennifer.
+Unable to cope with Sheila’s lesbianism, he blamed her sexuality on the other women in the building and murdered them for revenge, killing Adam for interfering with his plan.
+He modeled his disguise after David’s, who wore a similar one while acting as a peeping tom on the other tenants, and plans to frame him for the crimes.
+He accidentally killed his daughter with the steam, mistaking her in the dark basement for Jennifer.